 - Apply for job vacancies with our charity, whether paid or voluntary

-We may also collect personal information about you that is legally and publicly available, such as from company websites, social media accounts or public registers (eg Charity Commission), the Post Office’s National Change of Address database to help keep our records up to date, or from list brokers where you have signed up to receive communications from third parties via other organisations.
+We may also collect personal information about you that is legally and publicly available, such as from company websites, social media accounts, or public registers (eg Charity Commission) or the Post Office’s National Change of Address database, or from third party paid-for sources, such as list brokers, where you have signed up to receive communications from third parties via other organisations.

 Sharing data with third parties